-Understand what type of website you need
+- Understand what type of site you need

-Install and setup WordPress
+- Install and setup WordPress CMS

-Work on design and prepare content
+- Write and prepare your content

-Test and launch
+- Test before and after launch

 There are different types of websites.
-The type, or combination types, you choose will depend on what you want to achieve with your site and the functionality you’ll need to accomplish this.
+The type, or combination types, you choose, will depend on what you want to achieve with your site and the functionality you’ll need to accomplish this.